HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <details>
 <summary><strong>Mac OS X Leopard (10.5.7)</strong></summary>

-We need to change the SMBIOS to `MacBookPro5,3` to install Mac OS X Leopard 10.5.7, bellow you will find the steps on how to proceed.
+We need to change the SMBIOS to `MacBookPro5,3` to install Mac OS X Leopard 10.5.7.

+You will find bellow the steps on how to proceed.

 **References:**